Dr. James Ramirez - Latino Educator

 Dr. James "Jim" Ramirez

-While Dr. Ramirez was working the meatpacking plant and attending night classes at Omaha University in the 1960s and 1970s, there were a variety of social movements trying to achieve equal rights.
+While Dr. Ramirez was working at a meatpacking plant and attending night classes at Omaha University in the 1960s and 1970s, there were a variety of social movements trying to achieve equal rights.
 One example is the Chicano Movement.
-The Chicano Movement mostly took place in California and the American Southwest, but also across the county in places with Latino populations, including Omaha.
+The Chicano Movement mostly took place in California and the American Southwest, but also across the country in places with Latino populations, including Omaha.
 One main focus of the Chicano Movement was education.
-High dropout rates of Mexican and Mexican-American students indicated that students felt pushed out of schools.
-In order to address some of the problems that contributed to dropping out, Chicano activists and students wanted Mexican-American history to be taught to give students knowledge of where they came from, Mexican-American teachers and administrators to inspire students to positions of leadership, and access to bilingual classes and an end of corporal punishment for speaking Spanish in the classroom to encourage pride in their language and culture.
+High dropout rates of Mexican and Mexican American students indicated that students felt pushed out of schools.
+In order to address some of the problems that contributed to dropping out, Chicano activists and students wanted Mexican American history to be taught to give students knowledge of where they came from.
+They also wanted Mexican American teachers and administrators to inspire students to positions of leadership, access to bilingual classes and an end of corporal punishment for speaking Spanish in the classroom to encourage pride in their language and culture.

-Immigration and migration to South Omaha, including Dr. Ramirez’s family story, fit within national trends of immigration from foreign countries as well as internal migration from other states.
+Immigration and migration to South Omaha, including Dr. Ramirez’s family story fits within national trends of immigration from foreign countries as well as internal migration from other states.
 Immigrants from many different countries came to South Omaha in search of work and to be with family.
-Mexicans and Mexican-Americans mingled with European immigrants as well as African Americans moving from the South to the North as part of the Great Migration coming out of the World Wars.
+Mexicans and Mexican Americans mingled with European immigrants as well as African Americans moving from the South to the North as part of the Great Migration coming out of the World Wars.
 In South Omaha, all these groups converged on jobs available to them, especially the railroads and the meatpacking plants.
 As a result, the industry and neighborhoods of South Omaha developed as a multi-ethnic community.

-South High Magnet School, founded in 1901, is located at 4519 S. 24th Street in South Omaha.
+South High Magnet School, founded in 1901, is located at 4519 S. 24th St. in South Omaha.
 Dr. Ramirez graduated from South High in 1952.
 While attending South, Dr. Ramirez faced a lot of discrimination.
-Across the country, teachers and administrators would push Mexican-American students into the working world instead of attending college.
-As a result of the advice he received from his counselor, Dr. Ramirez worked in the packing plants after high school.
-Despite these challenges, Dr. Ramirez went on to take night classes at college for eighteen years to earn his bachelor’s degree, and he eventually earned his Ph.D.
+Across the country, teachers and administrators would push Mexican American students into the working world instead of attending college.
+As a result of the advice he received from his counselor, Dr. Ramirez worked in a packing plant after high school.
+Despite these challenges, Dr. Ramirez went on to take night classes at college for 18 years to earn his bachelor’s degree, and he eventually earned his Ph.D.
 Dr. Ramirez did not like facing discrimination at South nor did he like being pushed out by the counselors.
 Because of his experiences, he decided to stay in Omaha and to help the community and improve education.

 Because of his high school experience at South, he was motivated to fight for these changes, and he made the community a better place by not giving up.

-In the late nineteenth century through the twentieth century, the stockyards and the meatpacking industry grew rapidly in Omaha.
+In the late 19th century through the 20th century, the stockyards and the meatpacking industry grew rapidly in Omaha.
 One of the plants was Nebraska Beef, where Dr. Ramirez, his father, and many other immigrants from their community worked.
 At the plant, workers performed the dangerous tasks of driving the animals, slaughtering them, butchering them, and packaging the meat.

 Committee on Mexican-American Affairs Document

-Photo: Statement of Purpose, Chancellor's Advisory Committee on Mexican-American Affairs.
-Courtesy of University of Nebraska Omaha Archives at the Univerity of Nebraska at Omaha Criss Library.
+(Photo: Statement of Purpose, Chancellor's Advisory Committee on Mexican-American Affairs.
+Courtesy of University of Nebraska Omaha Archives at the University of Nebraska at Omaha Criss Library)

-Challenging inequality in education for Mexican-American students predated both the Chicano Movement and the landmark ruling in Brown vs. Board of Education (1954).
+Challenging inequality in education for Mexican American students predated both the Chicano Movement and the landmark ruling in Brown vs. Board of Education (1954).
 In 1930, the plaintiffs in Salvatierra v.
 Independent School District argued not in pursuit of separate but equal (the then reigning doctrine of Plessy v.
-Ferguson ) but for complete integration under the equal protection clause of the Fourteenth Amendment.
-While the court upheld the protection of the Fourteenth Amendment, segregation was still allowed under the auspices of language deficiency, effectively allowing the continued segregation of students of Mexican descent.
-Following shortly after in 1931, efforts to “Americanize” Mexican-American students in segregated classrooms were challenged in Alvarez v.
+Ferguson (1896) but for complete integration under the equal protection clause of the 14th Amendment.
+While the court upheld the protection of the 14th Amendment, segregation was still allowed under the auspices of language deficiency, effectively allowing the continued segregation of students of Mexican descent.
+In 1931, efforts to “Americanize” Mexican American students in segregated classrooms were challenged in Alvarez v.
 Lemon Grove School District.
 Ninety-five percent of the students removed from the regular classrooms were American-born citizens, and even so, the judge pointed out the irony of attempting assimilation in isolation.
-The ruling stuck down segregation on the grounds that Mexican-American students should be admitted to the classroom as members of the white race, but Native Americans and Asians could be rightfully segregated, therefore not addressing the racial issues of segregation.
+The ruling stuck down segregation on the grounds that Mexican American students should be admitted to the classroom as members of the white race, but Native Americans and Asians could be rightfully segregated, therefore not addressing the racial issues of segregation.
 Lemon Grove served as a precursor to the more influential case Mendez v.
 Westminster in 1946.
-Arguing on the premise that education was a public right, Mexican-American parents and students claimed that segregation in schools abridged their rights as citizens.
+Arguing on the premise that education was a public right, Mexican American parents and students claimed that segregation in schools abridged their rights as citizens.
 The case struck down segregation and made the far-reaching argument that equality was not just a matter of matching textbooks or facilities but a matter of social equality in the educational experience.